R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 This tutorial describes how to compile and run the [sample hello world app](https://github.com/R3Conclave/conclave-tutorials/tree/HEAD/hello-world).
-This app contains an enclave `ReverseEnclave`, which reverses a string provided by the client and passes it back.
+This application contains an enclave `ReverseEnclave`, which reverses a string provided by the client and passes it back.

 If you get stuck at any step, please [talk to us on Discord](https://discord.gg/zpHKkMZ8Sw).